Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_hpc_slides.md

     - Special hardware (accelerators, network...)
     - Greatly varying architectures (AMD, Intel, ARM...)
     - Missing dependencies (too new, too old...)
-    - Admins will not/cannot install software for you
+    - Admins will not/cannot install software for you, you do not have superuser rights

 ---